emiliehwolf/100-days-of-code/log.md

 **Thoughts:** Lazy day for me.
 I'm curious and want to keep learning.

 **Link to today's work:** [pm25 analysis with comments](https://github.com/emiliehwolf/pm25_data_casestudy/blob/master/pm25analysis.R)

+## Day 10, May 27, 2017, Saturday, 1:19AM

+**Today's Progress:** Today I worked on the final assignment for the Exploratory Data Analysis class.
+We are supposed to analyze the PM2.5 Emissions data from NEI and create plots that show whether or not emissions have decreased based on different criteria.
+I finished the first 3 plots (and in fact, I did the 3rd plot 3 different ways).

+**Thoughts:** I like tackling these questions by first drawing on paper the kind of graphs and data tables I expect to have.
+Then I play around in R to manipulate the data and plot it.
+I still find myself forgetting function names and arguments, but as long as I have a rough idea of what steps to take, I can usually find the code on StackOverflow.

+**Link to latest commit:** [EDA_Wk4Assignment](https://github.com/emiliehwolf/EDA_Wk4Assignment/blob/0e052ba382393dc8c6122d1be85a41b90e174876/pm25analysis.R)